totemorg/totem/README.md

 		riddles: 20
 	}, function (err) {
-		Trace( err ||
+		Trace( err || {
+			msg:
-`I am Totem client, with no cores but I do have mysql database and I have an anti-bot shield!!`, {
+				`I am Totem client, with no cores but I do have mysql database and I have an anti-bot shield!!
+Anti-bot shields require a Encrypted service, and a UI (like that provided by DEBE) to be of any use.`,
 			mysql_derived_parms: TOTEM.site
 		});
 	});

 ## License